ahmetoguzlu/ideas/README.md

 ## Getting Started

-### Prerequisites
+### Required Software
-You will need a mac to open the xCode project.
+- xCode

-### Installing
+- Firebase
-Clone this github repository to download all the project files.
+- Cococapods

 ## Contributing
-Please read CODE_OF_CONDUCT.md first, and then read CONTRIBUTING.md for details on how to submit proper pull requests.
+Please read <a href="https://github.com/ahmetoguzlu/ideas/blob/master/CODE_OF_CONDUCT.md">CODE_OF_CONDUCT.md</a> first, and then read <a href="https://github.com/ahmetoguzlu/ideas/blob/master/CONTRIBUTING.md">CONTRIBUTING.md</a> for details on how to submit proper pull requests.

 ## License
 This project is licensed under the <a href = "https://github.com/ahmetoguzlu/ideas/blob/master/LICENSE">MIT License</a>